cosmoskitten/beam/sdks/java/build-tools/src/main/resources/docker/README.md

 - **file**: Create a docker container from a .zip file with the Beam in a given environment.
-It is useful to test/validate the release votes or an specific version in a sdks/java/build-tools/src/main/resources/docker/README.mddifferent version of Java than the host.
+It is useful to test/validate the release votes or an specific version in a different version of Java than the host.
 It reproduces a minimal docker image so it also isolate issues due to ports shared in the machine, etc.

 - **git**: Same as file but the Beam source code comes from the git repository, you can choose a given branch/tag/pull-request.
 Useful to test in a specific